 Due to the latest Government Covid-19 Guidelines for the hospitality sector, we would appreciate it if guests would now wear a face covering in all indoor public areas unless you have a health concern or are seated – thank you.

-Comments Off on What’s Open In Hereforshire September 2020 onwards
+Comments Off on What’s Open In Hereforshire from June 2021 onwards

 Hereford Guided Walks:- Join Hereford Guild of Guides to see Hereford’s interesting and historic buildings and other structures, hear about the history of the city through the ages from Saxon times, its role in the Civil War and its famous people.
 The tours last about one and a half hours, starting at the main entrance of the Cathedral at 11.30aml.
 There is no need to book in advance, but you will need to purchase a ticket prior to joining the walk.
 Tuesday 1st September till Saturday 31st October 2020